Nested resources

 You need to ensure that when somebody enters a ticket into the application,

-attributes are filled in.
+the name and description attributes are filled in.
 To do this, define the

-following validations in the Ticket
+following validations in the Ticket model.

 validates :name, presence: true